 Where to stay?

 The Salt Lodge hotel at Troon Yacht Haven is the perfect base for your wedding.
-Get in touch with us to discuss group booking discounts and be sure to sign up for our newsletter to know the moment we reopen.
+Get in touch with us to discuss group booking discounts!
+Or you can book now!

 Looking for adventures to undertake in Ayrshire & Arran when all this is over?
 Check out our guides to the incredible walking and cycling routes and fantastic food and drink on the doorstep of the Salt Lodge Hotel at Troon Yacht Haven!